PyLadiesBerlin/PyLadiesBerlin.github.io/README.md

 Pyladies Berlin website is using [Pelican](https://docs.getpelican.com/en/latest/index.html) to generate HTML from articles in markdown.

+It is deployed in github pages under https://berlin.pyladies.com domain.

 ## Inspiration
 This website is inspired by https://elections.pyladies.com/ and is using the same base pelican theme.
 The code of that website can be found https://github.com/pyladies/pyladies-elections-website